Mycelium-Lab/olympus_frontend/README.md

 ## Adding New Parameters and Topics to the General Analytics Legend

 1. Add a new topic (.js file) to <i>src/dataFetch</i> or use the existing ones if you just want to create new parameters.
-The topic must contain a map{TopicName} function to gather all the parameters retrieved from a subgraph and a get{TopicName}InfoFunction to retrieve a "get data" function for the desired timeframe (currently there are 4 of them, but more can be added.
+The topic must contain a `map{TopicName}` function to gather all the parameters retrieved from a subgraph and a `get{TopicName}InfoFunction` to retrieve a "get data" function for the desired timeframe (currently there are 4 of them, but more can be added.
 Please refer to the mini-guide at the bottom of the page <a target="_blank" href="https://github.com/limenal/olympus-query">here</a>).

-2. Add a new item to <i>methodPropsChartConfigs</i> object in <i>src/util/config.js</i>.
+2. Add a new item to `methodPropsChartConfigs` object in <i>src/util/config.js</i>.
 If you are using an existing topic, please add your new param to the corresponding topic as follows:

 ```js
 staking: [